KPJoshi/SymphonyToolboxForScilab/devdoc.md

 You might have installed **Symphony** library using one of these ways:

 1. If you did it from official software repository ( Ex: using `apt-get` in **ubuntu** or `yum` in **fedora** ) then
-	* While compiling the project you need to supply the path to **Symphony** *header files* using `-I` flag (`-I/usr/include/coin`) and *library name* as `-lSym`.
+	* While compiling the toolbox you need to supply the path to **Symphony** *header files* using `-I` flag (`-I/usr/include/coin`) and *library name* as `-lSym`.
 Finally *cflags* argument of 		  `tbx_build_gateway` will be `-I/usr/include/coin -lSym`.
-	* In this case *dynamic linker* can find symphony shared libraries in standard location of 	                  libraries(i.e. `/usr/lib`) where the dynamic linker will search for.
+	* In this case *dynamic linker* can find symphony shared libraries in standard location of 	                  libraries(i.e. `/usr/lib`) where the dynamic linker will search for libraries .

 2. If you did it by downloading source and following `./configure`,`make`,`make install` steps
 	* While compiling the toolbox you need to supply the path to **Symphony** *header files* using  `-I` 		flag , the path to *shared libraries* using `-L` flag , some linker flags and library name as `-lSym`.